matthewglover/functionaljs/README.md

 ## How

-Using ES6 and AVA for testing.
+Using ES6 and Tape for testing.

 ## Features: